Azure/azure-sdk/docs/cpp/implementation.md

 };
 {% endhighlight %}

-Note that modifying the enumerators in an enumeration is considered a breaking change, if the enumerators in an enumeration may change over time, using an Extendable Enumeration is preferred.
+Note that modifying the enumerators in an enumeration is considered a breaking change, if the enumerators in an enumeration may change over time, use an Extendable Enumeration instead.

 ##### Extendable Enumerations